A note about changes to California’s testing and accountability systems

 How these changes affect what you see on Ed-Data:

 Because most of these changes take effect in the 2013-14 school year, this article accurately explains the testing and accountability system for the data and reports currently posted on Ed-Data.
 However, the California Department of Education will not be posting a 2013 Base API, and schools will no longer be receiving ranks.
-Until results from the new Smarter Balanced assessments are available, the Department will calculate a 3-year average API in May 2014, as authorized by AB 484.
+Instead, in May 2014, the Department released a 3-year average API for schools and districts, as authorized by AB 484.
 New API and STAR/California Standards Test (CST) data will not be available for 2013-14.

 For more information, please see: Changes to California's K-12 Education System.